 02 of 04

-The next category that is used to determine the grade of a mint state coin is the quality of the strike.
-A well struck coin from fresh coin dies will exhibit the finest details of the design in all areas on the coin.
-A poorly struck coin will be missing details in the highest areas of the design or have mushy design characteristics across the entire surface.
+The next category that is used to determine the grade of a Mint State coin is the quality of the strike.
+A well-struck coin from new coin dies will exhibit the most delicate details of the design in all areas on the coin.
+A poorly struck coin will be missing details in the highest regions of the design or have mushy design characteristics across the entire surface.
 Additionally, poorly struck coins also exhibit week rims around the edge of the coin.
+Be careful not to confuse a poorly struck uncirculated coin with a coin that is missing details because of circulation wear.

 - Die State

 A coin die can be used to strike 100,000 or more coins in its useful life.
 As the coin die is striking a coin planchet, the metal on the coin die starts to wear and fatigue.
-This results in the coins that are struck at the end of its useful life exhibiting poor details.
+This results in the coins that are struck at the end of their useful life exhibiting poor details.
+Additionally, a coin die may have some imperfections from the manufacturing process.
+These imperfections will be reproduced on every coin that is struck by that die.

 - Striking Pressure